cardeliverynetwork/openapi.net/cdnlink/README.txt

 CdnSendLoads - table containing outbound load data, calling application should tidy as appropriate CdnSendVehicles - table of vehicles attached to the Load, a load can have 1 or more vehicles, calling application should tidy as appropriate

-Get from CDN
+Receive from CDN
 ------------
+CdnReceivedFtpFiles - the raw file data as it was read from the FTP server.
+This is debugging data and shouldn't need to be used by the calling application
+CdnReceives - the status of each received update.
+Calling application should handle updates at status ReceiveStatus.Queued (60)
-CdnReceives - table contains the status of FTP files from CDN CdnReceivedFtpFiles - table contains original ftp file from CDN CdnReceivedLoads - table containing load data extracted from JSON file CdnReceivedVehicles - table of vehicles attached to the Load, a load can have 1 or more vehicles CdnReceivedDocuments - table of documents attached to the Load, a load can have 1 or more documents CdnReceivedDamage - table of damage codes attached to the Load, a load can have 1 or more damage items
+CdnReceivedLoads - load data extracted from JSON file CdnReceivedVehicles - table of vehicles attached to the Load, a load can have 1 or more vehicles CdnReceivedDocuments - table of documents attached to the Load, a load can have 1 or more documents CdnReceivedDamage - table of damage codes attached to the Load, a load can have 1 or more damage items